lukas/robot/README.md

 You can easily change this but this is what wheels.py expects

-M1 - Front Left
+- M1 - Front Left
-M2 - Back Left (optional)
+- M2 - Back Left (optional - leave unwired for 2wd chassis)
-M3 - Back Right (optional)
+- M3 - Back Right (optional - leave unwired for 2wd chassis)
-M4 - Front Right
+- M4 - Front Right

 ## Installation